Ryan Job: Injury and later life

-On August 2, 2006, Job was shot in the head while on an overwatch mission with fellow SEAL members Chris Kyle and Marc Alan Lee in Ramadi, Iraq.
+On August 2, 2006, Job suffered an injury as a result of a bullet ricocheting off of his gun into his face while on an overwatch mission with fellow SEAL members Chris Kyle and Marc Alan Lee in Ramadi, Iraq.
 A bullet fired by an enemy gunman ricocheted off Job's Mk 48 machine gun and struck him in the left side of his face; the bullet went through his head and left him permanently blind.
-Lee covered fire with an M60 machine gun while Kyle and another SEAL team member worked to carry Job down the steps of the building they were in.
+Lee covered fire with an M60 machine gun while Kyle and fellow SEAL team member Jonny Kim worked to carry Job down the steps of the building they were in.
 Lee was shot and killed as Kyle, Job and others evacuated the building.
 Job was sent to Germany for treatment of his injuries, and then transported to the United States.

 Job moved in 2007 to Scottsdale, Arizona, where he completed his degree in business administration through online study.
 He interned with General Dynamics, who offered him a position.
 He became a spokesman for the Sentinels of Freedom Scholarship Foundation, an organization assisting injured veterans that had facilitated his move.
 In July 2008, he climbed Mount Rainier with two other veterans injured in Iraq.
 He also trained for a triathlon.

 Personal life and death

-In 2007 Job married to Kelly Lester, a nurse.They have a daughter, born after his death.
+In 2007 Job married to Kelly Lester, a nurse.
+They have a daughter, born after his death.

 Job died on September 24, 2009, after undergoing further treatment for his eye injuries at the Maricopa County Medical Center in Phoenix, Arizona; it was later determined that he was administered a fatal combination of drugs.
 A judge determined that his death was an incident of medical malpractice, and Maricopa County paid Job's family $4 million (2011 USD) to settle a malpractice lawsuit.